Alex George (television personality): Life and career

 At his post as Youth Mental Health Ambassador, George will work to improve the support that young people receive regarding their mental health, as well as aid in the shaping and creation of policies to increase the support for students within the education system.
 George holds a large social media following, which he will use to demonstrate the support currently available whilst working to bring about changes.

+In March 2024, George announced on Instagram that the UK Government had ended his voluntary role as Youth Mental Health Ambassador.

 In 2021, he joined OnlyFans to post "videos around mental health, self-care and positivity".

 In 2022, he purchased four holiday homes in Pembrokeshire to market as holiday lets.
 After further consideration he decided to use one of the holiday homes to host a Ukrainian family.
 After posting this on social media he received criticism, with people saying that he was "tone deaf" for buying the holiday homes amid a shortage of affordable houses for local people in Wales.
-Because of a crisis in second homes in holiday areas in Wales the Welsh language is under threat and communities are being "pushed out" of where they grew up.

 George later responded, saying that he was planning to rent one of the holiday homes to locals, after the Ukrainian family would not need it anymore.
 He also said that he would be willing to meet local campaigners on the second homes issue.

+George was awarded an honorary doctorate of law on 6 November 2023, in recognition of his work as Youth Mental Health Ambassador from the University of Law.
+He was awarded an additional honorary degree by the University of Exeter on 18 July 2024 in recognition of his campaign for extra psychological support for young people.